-Best practice 9: Where a local authority makes a decision on an allegation of misconduct 19 following a formal investigation of the conduct o following a formal investigation, a decision notice should be published as soon as possible on its website, including a brief statement of facts, the provisions of the code engaged by the allegations, the view of the Independent Person, the reasoning of the decision-maker. and any sanction applied.
+Best practice 9: Where a local authority makes a decision on an allegation of misconduct 19 following a formal investigation, a decision notice should be published as soon as possible on its website, including a brief statement of facts, the provisions of the code engaged by the allegations, the view of the Independent Person, the reasoning of the decision-maker. and any sanction applied.